 GALERIE J. KUGEL

-Since 2004, Nicolas and Alexis Kugel have moved to Hôtel Collot, 25 quai Anatole France, built in 1840 by the distinguished architect Louis Visconti for Jean-Pierre Collot, director of La Monnaie (the French Mint).
+In 2004, Nicolas and Alexis Kugel relocated Galerie J.Kugel to Hôtel Collot, 25 quai Anatole France, built in 1840 by the distinguished architect Louis Visconti for Jean-Pierre Collot, director of La Monnaie (the French Mint).

-They regularly organize events and exhibitions, making the gallery an essential port of call for collectors and museum curators from all over the world and contributing to the rise of Paris as cultural capital.
+Galerie J.Kugel regularly organise events and exhibitions, making the gallery an essential port of call for collectors and museum curators from all over the world and contributing to the rise of Paris as a cultural capital.
 In 1996, Nicolas and Alexis Kugel instituted a series of very various and original exhibitions.
-These exhibitions, both scientific and commercial, have since shown the rigor and dynamism of the gallery.
+These exhibitions, both scientific and commercial, have since demonstrated the rigor and dynamism of the gallery.

-- In 2000, Joyaux Renaissance, featured some 150 extraordinary pieces of Renaissance jewellery.
+- In 2000, Joyaux Renaissance featured some 150 extraordinary pieces of Renaissance jewellery.

-- In 1998, Nicolas and Alexis returned to their roots and assembled over 300 Russian works of art including paintings, furniture and silver for their second exhibition Treasures of the Tzars.
+- In 1998, Nicolas and Alexis returned to their roots and assembled over 300 Russian works of art including paintings, furniture and silver for their second exhibition Treasures of the Tsars.
 The highlight of the exhibition was the famous 54-carat Potemkin diamond given by Catherine the Great to her favoured statesman and lover Grigory Potemkin which was shown in public for the first time.

 - The first exhibition held at the gallery in 1996 entitled Panorama de Paris, comprised some 60 paintings, drawings and watercolours dating from 1650 to 1850 depicting Paris and its surroundings.

-Galerie J. Kugel has exhibited at TEFAF Maastricht since 1989.
+Galerie J. Kugel has exhibited at TEFAF Maastricht since 1991.